 Like many things, technology is beneficial in moderation, but if left unchecked it can have extremely negative consequences for anyone who uses it.
 And as it becomes even more commonplace, this will only worsen.
 Technology isn’t going to disappear, so it’s more important than ever to find ways to live with it more healthily.

-6 Tips for Healthy Technology Usage (1 Bonus Tip)
+6 Tips for Healthy Usage of Technology (1 Bonus Tip)

-If you want to have a more balanced relationship with your phone, here are five tips for healthy technology use.
+If you want to have a more balanced relationship with your phone, here are 6 tips for healthy technology use.

 1. Set restrictions